Founder & Benefactor of The HARID Conservatory (1923–2008)

 During a time when, across the United States, funding and support for arts education have been diminished or curtailed, hundreds of talented students—in answer to their dreams—have benefited from the tuition-free training provided by HARID.
 Also during this time, thousands of South Florida residents have enjoyed the many high-quality dance performances produced as a product of HARID’s curriculum.
 The theater-going public has been treated to classical and neo-classical ballets, modern dance, and contemporary ballets—some created by major choreographers whose works are rarely, if ever, performed elsewhere in Florida.

 On a larger scale, the dance world has also been significantly and positively affected by Mr. Lieberman’s gift.
 Over the years, more than eighty professional dance companies across the United States and in Canada, Europe, South America, and Asia have employed HARID’s former students.
 Adjectives and phrases commonly used by artistic directors in describing these young artists include well-schooled, technically strong, disciplined, quick, intelligent, dependable, courteous, and a joy to work with.
-More than a few HARID alumni have distinguished themselves in the dance world as soloists and principal artists in leading U.S. companies.
+Many HARID alumni have distinguished themselves in the dance world as soloists and principal artists in leading companies.

 The HARID Conservatory will forever remember and honor its founder and benefactor, Fred Lieberman.
 He was a remarkable man and a great and generous supporter of dance.”